How to support a child with anxiety

 • Adopting a calm and reassuring attitude will go a long way in helping your toddler overcome their anxiety.

-• Don’t hesitate to seek professional help if your child’s anxiety becomes significant and prevents them from functioning normally.
+• Seek help from a professional if your child’s anxiety becomes significant and prevents them from functioning normally.

 Naître et grandir